TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-04-stylish-and-standard-console-output-with-symfony-style.md

 }
 ```

-The advantage of these approaches is **they're cannot be simpler and they're ready to be used**.
+The advantage of these approaches is **they cannot be simpler and they're ready to be used**.
 I bet everyone can use `echo 'DONE';`:

 <img src="/assets/images/posts/2018/console-output/plain.png">